Albadylic/basketball-scorecard/README.md

 This is my first solo project.
 I've built a basketball scorecard which allows a user to click buttons to increment the score shown for a home and guest team.

+I started building this on Scrimba before I exported my files and worked locally with VS Code.

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜